PIRomanCod/Power-BI-Portfolio/README.md

 <details>
 <summary>Cohort analysis Dashboard for Marketing Department</summary>
-This dashboard provides a comprehensive cohort analysis of custumers behavior and their preferences.
+This dashboard provides a comprehensive cohort analysis of custumers behavior over time.

 Industries: E-commerce, SaaS, Gaming, Subscribing services.

 It's a powerful technique in data analytics used to examine how specific groups (cohorts) of users behave over time.